-Soon you will realise that your days are not as squashed as they once were.
+Soon you will realize that your days are not as squashed as they once were.
 This is the most relaxing feeling you’ll ever get!

 No More Late Night Snacks

-The simple action of brushing your teeth earlier and getting into bed tells your brain its rest time and not snack time.
+The simple act of brushing your teeth earlier and getting into bed tells your brain it’s rest time and not snack time.
 Just the thought of having to brush your teeth again is annoying enough.
-The point is that everybody is unique and it really depends on who you are.
-Once again this may or may not apply to your schedule.
+The point is that everybody is unique, and it really depends on who you are.
+Once again, this may or may not apply to your schedule.
 However, if you wake up early it could be the change you need to improve the quality of your life.